PrincetonUniversity/lucid/tutorials/readme.md

 To make sure everything is working correctly, run this command from the root of the repository:

 `./lucid.sh interp ./tutorials/interp/01monitor/monitor.dpt`

+You should see a bunch of output from the interpreter, ending with a summary of events handled in an execution of it.

 **4. (optional) set up your IDE**